unoplatform/hd-docs/hot-design-getstarted-guide.md

 **Hot Design<sup>®</sup>** is the next-generation runtime Visual Designer for cross-platform .NET applications, transforming your live, running app into a real-time Designer.

-This guide provides the steps to set up Hot Design and introduces its key features and visual design capabilities.

-Use this guide to set up Hot Design and start creating and refining user interfaces efficiently and intuitively.
+This guide provides the steps to set up Hot Design and introduces its key features and visual design capabilities, helping you start creating and refining user interfaces efficiently and intuitively.

 ## Set Up Your Environment for Hot Design